walwi878/AIML428-Text-Classification/README.txt

 This is the my project code for the AIML428 course.
 This code analyses the sentiment based on two datasets:

-1) the stack-overflow.csv dataset consisting of Stack Overflow posts (text input) and the computer language that the post is about (class).
+1) the stack-overflow-data.csv dataset consisting of Stack Overflow posts (text input) and the computer language that the post is about (class).
 This dataset can be downloaded from here: https://archive.org/details/stackexchange